 2) The introduction to the student activity should be brief and concise – outline the task, state your expectation, and let the kids get on with it.

 3) Too much teaching talk takes up invaluable kids’ doing time.

-4) This is where you teach – during the student activity, not the introduction.
+4) This is where you teach – during the student activity, not the introduction (and not in low momentum, as the location of the 4 might suggest).
 Let the kids get started and teach at your points of need.